ShivanshJ/Android-NDK/Factorial-NDK/README.md

 }
 ```
 ---
-Note the corresponding JNI  method for native method "fourtyTwo()" is not yet declared or implemented.
+Note the corresponding JNI  method for native method "factorial()" is not yet declared or implemented.

 <***Run Checkpoint***>